 🤔 What is a Christmas Cake?

-Christmas Cake is a rich, dense fruit cake filled with warm baking spices and soaked fruit (typically soaked in sherry, brandy, or rum) including currants (Zante currants or Corinth raisins), sultanas (golden raisins), and raisins.
+Christmas Cake is a rich, dense fruit cake filled with warm baking spices and soaked fruit (typically soaked in sherry, brandy, or rum), including currants (Zante currants or Corinth raisins), sultanas (golden raisins), and raisins.
 It is an English tradition to serve this cake during the holidays.

-The Christmas cake has evolved from the English plum porridge (which combined savory meat with spices and dried fruit).
 When the wealthier English families began baking in ovens, they would make this fruit cake and coat it with marzipan.
 The spices were exotic and meant to represent the eastern spices gifted by the Wise Men to Christ.

-❤️ Why You'll Love This Recipe!
+❤️ Why I Love This Recipe

 Traditional!
 This cake is such a long-standing favorite for many - and for good reason!
-The flavors of the traditional Christmas cake are just rich deliciousness!
+The flavors of the traditional Christmas cake are just rich in deliciousness!

 Holiday Flavors!
 Nothing screams 'Christmas!' more than the combination of warm baking spices and a holiday fruit blend encased in a tasty cake!